This is an unprecedented time for all of us, all over the world.

 With most offices closed, we are all adapting and adjusting to this new “work from home” reality that may last weeks or even months.

 Luckily, working from home can be an opportunity to boost your productivity and wellbeing if done right.

-In fact, you can become a high-level producer in the very same space you sleep, eat, ‘Netflix and chill’ and video chat your family and friends.
+In fact, you can become a high-level producer in the very same space you sleep, eat, ‘Netflix and chill’, and video chat with your family and friends.

-I’m sharing with you 7 ways that you can leverage your at-home ‘office’ for maximum productivity and wellbeing because we all must take accountability right now and #StayHome.
+I’m sharing with you seven ways that you can leverage your at-home ‘office’ for maximum productivity and wellbeing because we all must take accountability right now and #StayHome.

 I am practicing these tips as well while I run our Mindvalley business from the comfort of my home.

 The first thing you need to determine is when you’re really going to be working, so you can create a healthy clear divide between work time and non-work time.